Goldilocks Isolation: High Performance VMs with Edera: Analysis

-Next, we evaluate Edera's security by examining how it can be used to prevent container escapes.
+Next, we evaluate Edera's security by examining if it can prevent container escapes.
 We evaluate seven container escapes from 2022-2024 to determine how Edera fares against these attacks.
-We focus on vulnerabilities in Linux in this timeframe, as these could impact both Edera and other isolation techniques and leave out analysis of vulnerabilities in other isolation techniques. \Cref{tab:attacks} shows the results.
+We focus on vulnerabilities in Linux, as these could impact both Edera and other isolation techniques and omit analysis of vulnerabilities specific to other isolation techniques. \Cref{tab:attacks} summarizes the results.

-\textbf{Findings.} We find that Edera prevents all of these attacks through a combination of having no shared kernel and driver isolation.
-The prevention mechanism is labeled in \cref{tab:attacks} for each attack.
+\textbf{Findings.} We find that Edera prevents all attacks through the use of hypervisor virtualization.
 Without a shared kernel, attacks on capabilities, namespaces, and other OS isolation techniques do not give an attacker access to the host machine.
-This means that any kernel exploit that previously could cause a container escape will only impact the guest OS on Edera.
+This means that any kernel exploit that causes a container escape will only impact the guest OS on Edera.
 As such, Edera is not vulnerable to any of these past container escape attacks and is further not vulnerable to this class of attack in the future.
 We provide in-depth explanations of three of these CVEs to illustrate how Edera prevents them.

 \textbf{CVE-2022-0492.} This vulnerability allows a user of cgroup release\_agent to bypass cgroup's namespace isolation, thus escalating privileges and causing a container escape.
 Edera does not use cgroup for isolation, instead placing the entire guest kernel in an Edera zone.
 As such, this vulnerability in cgroup cannot be used to escape an Edera zone.